bdrach/alep/_sources/content/labs/C3-3 Physical Properties of Solid Materials.txt

 1. Some materials shatter if stressed.
 Take care to protect your eyes!

-2. Do not damage samples in the box marked 'DO NOT DAMAGE.'
+2. Do not damage samples in the box marked DO NOT DAMAGE.
 Any other materials can be bent or damaged if you wish.

 Procedure